 If you’re after Arduino projects for beginners, then you have found the right place.
-These are a great if you’re completely new to the Arduino devices.
+These are great if you’re entirely new to the Arduino devices.

-We constantly adding more and more projects so be sure to check back in the near future.
-If you want to be kept up to date then be sure to follow us on social or sign up to your mailing list.
+We are continually adding more and more projects so be sure to check back in the near future.
+If you want to be kept up to date, then be sure to follow us on social or sign up to our mailing list.

 This tutorial takes you through all the steps to setup MyDevices Cayenne on the Arduino Uno.
 These instructions can be used for any version of the Arduino.

 Cayenne is a great way to quickly set up your own IoT device.
 It takes a lot of work out of coding, and you will have a really cool way of collecting data fast.

 If you ever wanted a cool display on your Arduino, then this tutorial is for you.
 It takes you through all the steps to set up a 16×2 LCD with the Arduino.

 There is quite a bit you can use this LCD for, such as displaying some debug data, the time, temperature and basically anything else you want a visual display of.